Quick Start

 1. Open the Operations window (Ctrl+P) and switch to the Library tab

-2. Create a new operation
+2. Press Ctrl+N to create a new operation

 3. Fill in: